HumbertoDiego/lidar-experiments/4-StereoCheapCameras.md

 video0 video1 video10 video11 video12 video13 video14 video15 video16 video4
 ```

 When you find it, remember these paths.
-They are useful in programs like `fswebcam` and `opencv` to take photos from a specific camera or all of them.
+They are useful in programs like `fswebcam`, `ffmpeg` or `opencv` to take photos from a specific camera or all of them.

 ### SMB folder Share